-It is the opinion of EDOC's counsel, Ellenoff Grossman & Schole LLP, that the Merger will qualify as an exchange described in Section 351(a) of the Code.
+It is the opinion of EDOC's counsel.
+Ellenoff Grossman & Schole LLP, that the Merger will gualify as an exchange described in Section 351(a) of the Code.
 However, there can be no assurance that the U.S. Internal Revenue Service (the "IRS") will not successfully challenge this position, and if so then the exchange of Purchaser Ordinary Shares for Pubco Ordinary Shares will be a taxable exchange, and the tax consequences described herein will be materially different from those described below.
 The remainder of this discussion assumes that the transactions described above qualify as an exchange described in Section 351(a) of the Code.
 In rendering this opinion, counsel may require and rely upon representations contained in letters and certificates to be received from EDOC and Pubco.
 If the letters or certificates are incorrect, the conclusions reached in the tax opinion could be jeopardized.
 In addition, the opinion will be subject to certain qualifications and limitations as set forth therein.
-Assuming such qualification as an exchange described in Section 351(a) of the Code, a U.S. holder that receives Pubco Ordinary Shares in exchange.
+Assuming such qualification as an exchange described in Section 351(a) of the Code, a U.S. holder that receives Pubco Ordinary Shares in exchange for Purchaser Ordinary Shares in the Merger will not recognize any gain or loss on such exchange.
 In such case, the aggregate adjusted tax basis of the Pubco Ordinary Shares received in the Merger by a U.S. holder will be equal to the adjusted tax basis of the Purchaser Ordinary Shares exchange therefor.
 The holding period of the Pubco Ordinary Shares will include the holding period during which the Purchaser Ordinary Shares exchange therefor were held by such U.S. holder.

 The appropriate U.S. federal income tax treatment of Purchaser Warrants received in the Merger is uncertain because, as described below, it is unclear whether the Merger, in addition to qualifying as an exchange described in Section 351(a) of the Code, will also qualify as a "reorganization" under Section 368 of the Code.
 If the Merger qualify as an exchange governed only by section 351 of the Code (and not by section 368 of the Code), a U.S. holder whose Purchaser Warrants automatically convert into Pubco Warrants will recognize gain or loss upon such exchange equal to the difference between the fair market value of the Pubco Warrants received and such U.S. holder's adjusted basis in its Purchaser Warrants.
 A U.S. holder's basis in its Pubco Warrants received in the Merger will equal the fair market value of the Pubco Warrants.
 A U.S. holder's holding period in its Pubco Warrants will begin on the day after the Merger.
-If the Merger qualifies as a reorganization as well as a section 351 exchange, a U.S. holder whose Purchaser Warrants automatically convert into a Pubco Warrants should not recognize gain or loss upon such exchange.
-In such case, a U.S. holder's adjusted tax basis in the Pubco Warrants received should be equal to the holder's adjusted tax basis in the Pubco Warrants received should be equal to the holder's adjusted tax basis in the Purchaser Warrants will be period of the Pubco Warrants should include the holding period of the Pubco Warrants should include the holding period of the Pubco Warrants should include the holding period during which the Purchaser Warrants exchange therefor were held by such holder.
+If the Merger qualifies as a reorganization as well as a section 351 exchange, a U.S. holder whose Purchaser Warrants should not recognize gain or loss upon such exchange.
+In such case, a U.S. holder's adjusted tax basis in the Pubco Warrants received should be equal to the holder's adjusted tax basis in the Pubco Warrants exchange therefor, were held by such holder.